bahrus/p-et-alia/README.md

 "p-u" stands for "pass-up," and is to be used sparingly as a last resort.

 Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
 They both attach an event listener for the specified event to the first previous element sibling without attribute "on".
+You can alternatively specify the criteria for which previous element to observe, as will be discussed later.

 When this event monitoring is enabled, if the previous element is disabled, the disabled attribute is removed (more on that later).